Tel/Whatsapp: +86 15005204265

 By the two-day training’s end, even beginners could independently scan common abdominal organs.
 A rural clinic vet noted:“I used to wait days for external ultrasound reports; now I can do in-house scans for faster answers.”

-As a trainer said:“The Revo T2 VET isn’t just a tool; it’s a partner for better care.”
+As one of the trainers onsite said that “The Revo Series VET isn’t just a tool; it’s a partner for better care.”

 Their key strength isversatility: equipped with pet-specific modules and multi-size probes, they suit diverse scenarios—small animal hospitals, exotic pet research institutions, and large-scale farms.
 For example, Revo 9 VET’s high-frame-rate imaging monitors kidney blood flow, while its high-resolution mode examines delicate exotic pet abdominal structures.
 This meets the diverse needs of modern pet healthcare.